It’s a three-way creature feature

 mask.

-At last, we come to the big finale of the picture, which for me is at opposite ends with it's predecessor.
+At last, we come to the big finale of the picture, which for me is at opposite ends with its predecessor.
 The climax of the first “Batman”

-movie from 1989, was very simple, but still felt very epic and awesome.
-"Batman Returns" by contrast has far more spectacle and explosions on display for it's climax, but it just doesn’t feel as grand or exciting.
+movie from 1989 was very simple, but still felt very epic and awesome.
+"Batman Returns" by contrast has far more spectacle and explosions on display for its climax, but it just doesn’t feel as grand or exciting.
 Once the Penguin fails to kidnap all the first sons

-of Gotham he moves onto phase two, which is easily the goofiest threat to ever
+of Gotham, he moves onto phase two, which is easily the goofiest threat to ever

 be unleashed on the city.
 Where some villains attack Gotham with toxic gas or a